TwistPHP/TwistPHP/docs/examples/resources/1-ajax.md

 ## An AJAX controller

-In TwistPHP, an AJAX controller works in much the same way as a normal controller.
+In TwistPHP, an AJAX controller works in much the same way as a normal controller but with a few more methods specifically for responding to AJAX requests.

 ```php
 <?php